fluxionary/minetest-verbana/README.md

 3. There is a three tiered privilege system: Normal players, moderators, and admins.
 Moderators may ban and verify players, but only admins have the ability to mark IPs and networks as untrusted.
 This way, player's personal details may be kept private.
-However, oderators may execute queries to determine if a player is associated with other banned players by IP or network.
+However, operators may execute queries- to determine if a player is associated with other banned players by IP or network.